georgexyz19/georgexyz.com/content/posts/print-source-code-paper.rst

 :note: python program to print pelican source code
 :no: 38

 I am reading Pelican source code.
-Sometimes I do not have a computer nearby, a I want to print out the source code on paper.
+Sometimes I do not have a computer nearby, and I want to print out the source code on paper.
 The current release of Pelican is version 4.2.0.
 The source code is `available on github`_.